Bhushan-Tandale/ecommerce-sales-analysis/README.md

 ## 🚀 How to Use

-1. Run SQL script to create and analyze data
+1. Explore Excel dashboard for quick insights
+2. Run SQL scripts for structured analysis
-2. Explore Python notebook for EDA
+3. Use Python notebook for deep data exploration
-3. Open Power BI file to interact with dashboard
+4. Open Power BI dashboard for interactive insights

 ---